 Shishin: New Year messages of guidance

-Obtaining a shishin: Shishin messages can be requested from Fuji Sanctuary, usually starting in early December (please see the News blog for information on availability).
+Obtaining a shishin: Shishin messages can be requested from Fuji Sanctuary, usually starting in early December.
 They are available in Japanese and English.
 You may order one or more shishin, depending on your needs.
 Special shishin are available for children as well.
 Shishin are offered free of charge, although a small donation is welcome and appreciated.

 To request one or more shishin, please click here to use our online request form.

 In many cases, groups outside Japan who hold gatherings in connection with the New Year Ceremony will order shishin for the entire group.
 Please visit the Outreach page for a list of groups holding prayer link gatherings.

 We recommend posting your shishin in a prominent place, where you will see it often.
 Some have also chosen to inscribe their shishin in a mandala.
 Before receiving a new shishin for the coming year, you may wish to reflect on the year that has passed and whether your shishin for that year was helpful to you.

 Please note that membership in Byakko Shinko Kai is required to attend this ceremony.
 Membership is not required to obtain a shishin message.